In the Fraser Coast Regional Council, most resident workers in All industries are under 45 years old.

 |Fraser Coast Regional Council - All industries||2016||2011||Change|

-Analysis of the resident workers age structure of the Fraser Coast Regional Council in 2016 compared to Queensland shows that there was a higher proportion of people in the younger age groups (15 to 44 years) as well as a higher proportion of people in the older age groups (45 years and over).
+Analysis of the resident workers (All industries) age structure of the Fraser Coast Regional Council in 2016 compared to Queensland shows that there was a lower proportion of persons in the younger age groups (15 to 44 years) as well as a higher proportion of persons in the older age groups (45 years and over).

 Overall, 51.2% of the resident workers was aged under 45 years, compared to 59.3% for Queensland.
 48.8% were aged 45 years and over, compared to 40.7% for Queensland.

-The major differences between the resident workers age structure of the Fraser Coast Regional Council and Queensland were:
+The major difference between the resident workers age structure of the Fraser Coast Regional Council and Queensland is: